Washington Counseling License Requirements

 How to Become a Counselor in Washington

 If you are looking to be a counselor in the state of Washington, you will need to become licensed before you can practice.
 This process involves a series of steps including obtaining a degree, taking tests, and gaining supervised experience.
-There are multiple counseling programs in Washington that prepare you for this process.
-Broadly, the steps below must be followed:
+There are multiple counseling programs in Washington that prepare you for this process, which is outlined below.
+If you already hold a license in another state and are looking to practice in Washington, visit our Counseling License Reciprocity Guide.

 1. Decide which area of counseling to pursue.